birkenkrahe/ai482/README.md

 # What's in this repo?

--   Repository for DSC 482.02 - Data modeling.
+-   Repository for DSC 482.01 - Artificial Intelligence
 -   Emacs Org-mode files are rendered as Markdown.